 - Students should participate in the Better Together live Zoom session via laptop/desktop computer or tablet in order to be able to access session resources.
 Students should not use a phone to log into their session.

 - Following your participation in a Better Together session, be sure to complete your required Better Together evaluation forms in the 1Health Database by the stated deadline.

-Information for Health Professional Experts & Patient Panelists:
+Information for Health Professional Guests:

 If you are a practicing health professional who is interested in engaging with new health professional students to share your real world experiences, we invite you to participate in the Better Together sessions!
-All of these sessions will take place online via Zoom this year, and you will have the opportunity to connect with three interprofessional groups of students, with 20 minutes allotted for each small group conversation.
+All of these sessions will take place online via Zoom this year, and you will have the opportunity to connect with two interprofessional groups of students, with 20 minutes allotted for each small group conversation.
 Please visit the link shown below to see the Better Together session dates/times, and sign up today!

 Once you submit this interest form and you are confirmed to take part in the health professional discussions portion of one or more Better Together session, you will be provided with more detailed session information, Zoom connection information, and small group conversation guidance.

 We look forward to your participation in this rich, interprofessional learning experience!